USDepartmentofLabor/Ruby_DOLDataSDK/README.md

 ##Changelog

-* v1.2.0 - Changed to a Nokogiri XML return type for APIv1 as a workaround due to an issue where some of the JSON returned from the v1 APIs contain unescaped double-quotes.
+* v1.2.0 - Changed to a Nokogiri XML return type for DOL APIv1 as a workaround due to an issue where some of the JSON returned from the v1 APIs contain unescaped double-quotes.
 For instructions on how to use the Ruby Nokogiri XML object with this SDK, please refer to the updated [Ruby Sample App](http://usdepartmentoflabor.github.io/Ruby-Sample-App/)

 * v1.1.0 Added Support for API v2 (Quarry)